hatemben/OpenJORT/README.md

 OpenJORT
 ========

-Opening up Tunisian's Official Gazette
+Opening up Tunisia's Official Gazette

 How to use these scripts :